-The NRRC is responsible for the Resilient Lands Program, which aims to deliver a sustainable supply of suitable land for housing in the Northern Rivers and develop a Northern Rivers Resilient Lands Strategy (the Resilient Lands Strategy).
+The NSW Reconstruction Authority (RA) is responsible for the Resilient Lands Program, which aims to deliver a sustainable supply of suitable land for housing in the Northern Rivers and develop a Northern Rivers Resilient Lands Strategy (the Resilient Lands Strategy).
 The strategy will identify land suitable for residential development and providing flood-affected residents with options for relocation within the region.

-As at the time of drafting this LHS, the NRRC has released a draft summary report of the Resilient Lands Strategy, which identifies Clarence Valley as a 'high risk area'.
+As at the time of drafting this LHS, the RA has released a draft summary report of the Resilient Lands Strategy, which identifies the Clarence Valley as a 'high risk area'.

 According to the draft summary report, the Resilient Lands Strategy identifies 22 sites across the Northern Rivers region, with the potential to deliver up to 10,300 dwellings.
 This includes one site within the Clarence Valley LGA, located to the north of Grafton (within the existing locality of Junction Hill), the Junction Hill urban release area (URA).
 The draft summary report identifies this site as 'C1' and classifies it as a short-term site that is both able to be serviced and not subject to flood risk; with capacity for between 850 and 1,270 dwellings.
-This site is discussed further in section Error!
-Reference source not found..
+This site is discussed further in the Housing supply section of Annexure 2.